Key Takeaways

-What is a Stock Warrant?
+What is a stock warrant?

 A stock warrant is a financial instrument issued by a company that offers the holder the right, but not the obligation, to purchase the company's shares at a predetermined price within a specified timeframe.
 This price is known as the exercise price.